This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You should not get the vaccine if you have had an allergic reaction to the vaccine or any component of the vaccine, such as thimerosal (mercury).

 - You should wait to get the vaccine if you are sick or have a fever of 101°F (38.3°C) or higher.

 What are the risks of the meningococcal vaccine?

 The most common problems are redness, warmth, swelling, or pain where the shot was given.
-This may last for 1 to 2 days.
-You may not feel well, or you may get a headache or mild fever.
-You may have an allergic reaction to the vaccine.
+You may feel tired, or you may get a headache, mild fever, or chills.
+You may also have muscle or joint pain, or nausea or diarrhea.
+These symptoms may last up to 7 days.
+Rarely, you may have a severe allergic reaction to the vaccine.
 This can be life-threatening.

 Call 911 for any of the following: